openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

 The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series, VMAX All-Flash series and the PowerMax arrays.

-The array operating system software, Solutions Enabler 9.0.0.0 or later, and Unisphere for PowerMax 9.0.0.6 or later are required to run Dell EMC VMAX Cinder driver.
+The array operating system software, Solutions Enabler 9.0.x series, and Unisphere for PowerMax 9.0.x series are required to run Dell EMC VMAX Cinder driver.

 Download Solutions Enabler and Unisphere from the Dell EMC's support web site (login is required).
-See the ``Dell EMC Solutions Enabler 9.0 Installation and Configuration Guide`` and ``Dell EMC Unisphere for PowerMax Installation Guide`` at ``support.emc.com``.
+See the ``Dell EMC Solutions Enabler 9.0.x Installation and Configuration Guide`` and ``Dell EMC Unisphere for PowerMax Installation Guide`` at ``support.emc.com``.